Your #1 resource for transportation information & options to make getting into and around the District easier than ever.

 Sidewalk Installation Guidelines and Policy

-For more information on Federal policies and requirements at Intergrating Pedestrians into the Project Planning Process.
+For more information on federal policies and requirements at Integrating Pedestrians into the Project Planning Process.

 3.2.1 Sidewalk Installation

 When landuse plans have development activities (e.g., business and residential areas and school trips), pedestrian activities should be anticipated.
 Accessible design is a requirement and does not depend on the number of users.
 Practice in accessible design should be as advanced as vehicle usage design.
 When sidewalks are not available, pedestrians are forced to share the street with motorists, access to public transportation is restricted, and children have fewer play areas that are safe.
 Therefore, whenever possible, accessible sidewalks should be provided.
 The following guidelines have been established to assist local jurisdictions with determining when and where pedestrian facilities are needed, Planning, Design, and Operation of Pedestrian Facilities: Unpublished Draft Final Report (2000), NCHRP, Project 15-20, TRB, Washington, DC):